CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 ### ❗ `Change` Updated ACOG/Reflex/RedDot attachments rendering.
 More closely resembles how they function in real life.

+### ❗ `Change` Updated gunshot sounds to match when the distant sound plays, so it no longer sounds like two shots.

 ________

 ## 🐛 Bugfixes